 She most recently co-authored The Recovery Book: Answers to All Your Questions About Addiction and Alcoholism and Finding Health and Happiness in Sobriety with Al J. Mooney, MD, and Howard Eisenberg.
 The Recovery Book received a 2015 Outstanding Book Award from the American Society of Journalists and Authors.

-Ms. Dold has also worked as an editorial consultant to many medical and scientific institutions, such as the American Society of Nephrology, Memorial Sloan-Kettering Cancer Center, Harvard Medical School, the American Medical Association, the American Society of Clinical Oncology, the U.S. Fish and Wildlife Service, the U.S. Forest Service and the National Institutes of Health.
-Consulting services have included writing and editing feature articles, patient education materials, journal articles, interactive content, newsletters, book chapters, CME programs, PowerPoint presentations and technical reports.
+Ms. Dold has also worked as an editorial consultant to many medical and scientific institutions, such as the American Society of Nephrology, Palo Alto Medical Foundation, Memorial Sloan-Kettering Cancer Center, Harvard Medical School, the American Medical Association, the American Society of Clinical Oncology, the U.S. Fish and Wildlife Service, the U.S. Forest Service and the National Institutes of Health.
+Consulting services have included writing and editing feature articles, annual reports, patient education materials, journal articles, interactive content, newsletters, book chapters, CME programs, PowerPoint presentations and technical reports.
 She has also managed the work of large teams of co-authors.
 She also develops social media strategies for clients, and blogs and tweets at medical conferences.

 Patient Education/Medical Writing

 One of Ms. Dold’s specialties is creating materials for health consumers.
 Patient education projects have included booklets on depression and hepatitis C infection, interactive programs for patients and chapters of a family medical guide.
 She has also written many magazine and newsletter feature articles on health issues, covering topics ranging from genetic testing to alternative medicine.
 She also writes and edits materials for professional scientific and medical audiences, such as CME programs, pharmaceutical training manuals and technical reports.

 Environmental and General Science Writing